Aboriginal Australians: Environmental adaptations

 Aboriginal Australians possess inherited abilities to adapt to a wide range of environmental temperatures in various ways.
-A study in 1958 comparing cold adaptation in the desert-dwelling Pitjantjatjara people compared with a group of European people showed that the cooling adaptation of the Aboriginal group differed from that of the white people, and that they were able to sleep more soundly through a cold desert night.
-A 2014 Cambridge University study found that a beneficial mutation in two genes which regulate thyroxine, a hormone involved in regulating body metabolism, helps to regulate body temperature in response to fever.
+A study in 1958 comparing cold adaptation in the desert-dwelling Pitjantjatjara people compared with a group of European people showed that the cooling adaptation of the Aboriginal group differed from that of the Europeans, and that they were able to sleep more soundly through a cold desert night.
+A 2014 Cambridge University study found that a beneficial mutation in two genes that regulate thyroxine, a hormone involved in regulating body metabolism, helps to regulate body temperature in response to fever.
 The effect of this is that the desert people are able to have a higher body temperature without accelerating the activity of the whole of the body, which can be especially detrimental in childhood diseases.
 This helps protect people to survive the side-effects of infection.

+Population history

+Historical population

+It is estimated that the Indigenous Australian population at the time of first European settlement numbered at least 314,500 people.
+After contact the Indigenous population started declining and continued to decline until reaching a nadir in 1921, after which point in time it has started to rebound and has eventually surpassed the pre-contact population size by the end of the 20th century: